The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 5. Virtually 24 Hour Trading

-The ES futures market is open from Sunday night at 5p CST until Friday afternoon at 3:15p (it halts from 3:15p-3:30p and also closes daily from 4:00-5p for maintenance).
-This allows you to enter, exit or have orders working to protect your positions almost 23 hours a day, even while you sleep.
+The ES and MES futures market is open from Sunday night at 5p CST until Friday afternoon at 4:00p (they closes daily from 4:00-5p for maintenance).
+This allows you to enter, exit or have orders working to protect your positions 23 hours a day, even while you sleep.

 Even with pre and post market trading, the stock market is open less than 12 hours per day, and the liquidity during these sessions are not always good.